coding-kiko/MutationCheckingApp/README.md

 # Mutation detection app

 This is an exercise api made in order to find a "mutation" on  a sequence DNA sequence.
-The main algorithm consists of a function that receives an array of strings (NxN) and returns 'true' if more than 1 sequence of 4 contiguous nitrogen bases (A, C, T, G) can be found in any direction.
+The main algorithm consists of a function that receives an array of strings (NxN) and returns 'true' if more than 1 sequence of 4 contiguous nitrogen bases (A, C, T, G) can be found in any direction. \
+Disclaimer: 2 sequences **cannot** share the same nitrogen base.

 **Example:** \
 \